Cohabitation in the United States: Florida

 Although anti-cohabitation laws are often not enforced elsewhere in the country, up through 2016 cohabitants were regularly being charged with misdemeanors in Florida under the state's 1868 law governing "lewd and lascivious behavior".

 On March 22, 2016, the Florida legislature voted to repeal the state's ban on cohabitation.
-After passing the Senate unanimously, SB 498 passed the House by a vote of 112-5, and governor Rick Scott signed the bill into law on 6 April 2016.
+After passing the Senate unanimously, SB 498 passed the House by a vote of 112–5, and governor Rick Scott signed the bill into law on 6 April 2016.

+North Carolina

+In North Carolina, cohabitation, defined as "the act of two married or unmarried heterosexual or homosexual adults dwelling together continuously and habitually", is grounds for supporting spouse to terminate a court judgment or order of postseparation support or alimony to a dependent spouse.
+Although North Carolina's law against opposite-sex cohabitation was struck down by North Carolina Superior Court Judge Benjamin Alford, the Supreme Court of North Carolina has never had the chance to rule on the issue, so the law's statewide constitutionality remains unclear.

 North Dakota

 North Dakota's anti-cohabitation law dates back to 1895, shortly after the state was admitted to the union.
 Multiple initial attempts to repeal the law failed—at least three times between 1990 and 2007 alone.
 On April 1, 2003, the North Dakota state Senate voted 26–21 to keep the 113-year-old state law against male-female cohabitation, which outlawed the practice and carried a penalty of up to 30 days in jail and a $1,000 fine.
 At the time, North Dakota's most recent census showed 11,000 unmarried couples of all genders.
 While some married people occasionally asked county authorities to prosecute their spouses for cohabitation or adultery, the law had not been used to prosecute anyone since 1938.
 Nevertheless, the North Dakota Supreme Court ruled in N.D.
 Fair Housing Council, Inc. v.
 Peterson (2001) that "[u]nder the words of the statute, the rules of statutory construction, and the legislative, administrative, and judicial history ... it is not an unlawful discriminatory practice under N.D.C.C. § 14-02.4-12 to refuse to rent to unmarried persons seeking to cohabit."

 The law was changed in March 2007; the state House voted 48-41 and the state Senate voted 35–10 in favor of S.B.
 2138, which was signed into law by governor John Hoeven, removing the cohabitation statute.